 Other: headquarters, banking and investment products (administration of bad debts), non-assigned net interest income, eliminations and non-material unallocated items.

-Notes to the Consolidated Financial Statements for the year ended 31 December 2013 prepared in accordance with the International Financial Reporting Standards as adopted by the European Union
+Československá obchodná banka, a.s. and the group entities Notes to the Consolidated Financial Statements for the year ended 31 December 2014 prepared in accordance with the International Financial Reporting Standards as adopted by the European Union